pyro-ppl/pyroed/README.md

 ### 2. Declare your initial experiment

-An experiment consists of a set of `sequences`, the experimentally measured `responses` of those sequences.
+An experiment consists of a set of `sequences` and the experimentally measured `responses` of those sequences.
 ```python
 sequences = ["ACGAAAAAAA", "ACGAAAAATT", "AGTTTTTTTT"]